This post may contain affiliate links. Please read our disclosure policy.

 - Fresh Peaches: Get the best quality peaches you have access to, because they will make all the difference in this simple recipe.
 If peaches are not in season, canned packed in water or frozen is the way to go!

 - Sugar: The granulated sugar is here for sweetness but also to aid in the thickening process.
 Sugar absorbs moisture as the filling bakes, which results in a thicker fruit filling.

 - Butter: I use unsalted butter for baking, because you want to control the amount of salt you are adding.
 Every brand is different and it makes adjusting the recipe a challenge.
 You can reduce the butter, but it adds just a nice richness to the filling.

 - Egg: This recipe is like the strawberry rhubarb pie recipe where the sugar and eggs are beaten separately then poured over the fruit.
-It makes a fantastic thick old fashioned peach pie filling.
+It makes a fantastic thick filling.